bet01/workshops/docker/README.md

 "docker run" will run the container and allow you to use the app. -e is where environment variables are passed in, -p maps the port(s), -d run container in background, and the last part is the name of the image you are running.

-You may now connect to the MS SQL using the username sa and password yourStrong(!)Password.
+You may now connect to the localhost MS SQL using the username sa and password yourStrong(!)Password.

 ## What about creating our own?